Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Players and Bets in BJ

 The number of players is limited by the number of boxes (betting sectors).
 Their traditional number is seven.
-Yet, this does not mean that players can make combined bets on one box.
+Yet, this does not mean that players can place combined bets on a single box.
 It is important to note that their amount can not exceed the maximum limits allowed for a given table.

 It is prohibited to play on one box at many casinos, so the player has to make at least two bets.
-The maximum number of bets per player is established by each casino.
+Each casino establishes the maximum number of bets per player.

 Blackjack Gameplay

-The dealer thoroughly shuffles all the decks, separating the part of cards (from the fifth one to the third one) with a special plastic card and putting them all in a shoe.
+The dealer thoroughly shuffles all the decks, separating the cards (from the fifth one to the third one) with a special plastic card and placing them all in a shoe.
 During the gameplay, he takes cards from it one by one and gives them to the players and himself.

-Discarded cards are placed in a special discard tray and are present there until the plastic card leaves the shoe.
+Discarded cards are placed in a special discard tray and remain there until the plastic card is removed from the shoe.
 The hand in which it happens is announced as the final one.
 After it, all the cards are reshuffled.

-Having prepared the cards for the game, the dealer offers players to wager.
+Having prepared the cards for the game, the dealer offers players the opportunity to place their wagers.
 Then he stops accepting bets and starts dealing cards.

 In the basic American version of the game, the croupier deals two cards to all players and himself.
 He reveals one of his cards.

-There is also a version of the rules according to which the croupier deals himself with only one card, and the others are deals after all players receive their cards.
+There is also a version of the rules according to which the croupier deals himself with only one card, and the others are dealt after all players receive their cards.

 - If the dealer's upcard is an ace or a ten-value card, blackjack is not paid till the showdown.